La Haine Podcast Review

 Starring Hubert Koundé, Saïd Taghmaoui and Vincent Cassel (in his breakout performance), La Haine is set over 19 consecutive hours in the lives of three young men living in the impoverished, multi-ethnic public housing complexes known as Chanteloup-les-Vignes.
 We follow the three of them in the aftermath of a riot in a banlieue that left their teenage friend Abdel comatose in a hospital after being brutally beaten by the police.
 When Vinz recovers a gun lost by a cop during the riot, he feels empowered, and decides to take revenge.

-Twenty years on, La Haine feels more relevant than ever.
+Twenty five years on, La Haine feels more relevant than ever.
 It’s arguably the best film made about systemic racism and police brutality— easily the best film released in 2015— and one of the most powerful pieces of urban cinema ever made.
 Today on the Sordid Cinema Podcast we reflect on the film’s lasting significance and why it holds a special place in our hearts.
 Joining the show is former co-host Simon Howell and one of the programmers of the Hot Docs Film Festival, Julian Carrington.